 The True Costs Of Owning A Second Home — Will Your Vacation Property Be Worth It?

-Photo Ski In Ski Out Home at Powder Mountain
+Photo: Ski In Ski Out Home at Powder Mountain

 Who hasn't dreamed of buying a little slice of paradise after an epic vacation.

-In this guide, Mountain Luxury will explain the difference between a second home and investment property, what to consider when owning a second home, and demystify the costs- so you can make sure your dream doesn't turn into a nightmare.
+In this guide, Mountain Luxury will explore the difference between a vacation home and investment property, and demystify the costs of owning a second home- so you can make sure your dream doesn't turn into a nightmare.

-Second Home Vs. Investment Property — What's The Difference
+Vacation Home Vs. Investment Property — What's The Difference

-However, there is potential for your vacation home to generate rental income and not be considered an investment property.
+Investment properties are usually occupied by tenants for the majority of the year.
+However, there is potential for your vacation home to generate rental income and not be considered an investment property if you rent out the property for less than 15 days per year.

 Top 7 Costs of Owning A Second Home